huff-language/ctf-creator-template/README.md

 Before making the repository public, ensure that you haven't left in any solutions or other unintended hints.

 5. Go Public!
-Once you're ready and the CTF has officially begun, change the repository visibility to PUBLIC.
+Once you're ready and the challenge has officially begun, change the repository visibility to PUBLIC.